traefik/traefik/docs/content/routing/providers/kubernetes-ingress.md

 The Kubernetes Ingress Controller.
 {: .subtitle }

+!!! info ""

+    It is not possible to route requests directly to [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/ "Link to Kubernetes service docs").

+    Please check the [communication between Traefik and Pods](https://community.traefik.io/t/communication-between-traefik-and-pods/17005 "Link to thread in the forum") thread in the community forum for more information.

 ## Routing Configuration

 The provider then watches for incoming ingresses events, such as the example below,